 With your consent, the teacher will complete the assessment of your child, seeking the support of other early childhood development professionals as needed.

-The teacher will discuss the outcome of your child’s assessment with you and if they believe that your child has a developmental delay and recommends a second year of kindergarten they will then send a declaration of eligibility to the Department’s regional office.
+The teacher will discuss the outcome of your child's assessment with you and if they believe that your child has a developmental delay and recommends a second year of kindergarten they will then submit a declaration of eligibility to the Department.

-You will need to complete the Exemption from school due to attendance in kindergarten program form and attach a copy of the completed Declaration of Eligibility for a second year of funded kindergarten form, which will be provided to you by your child’s early childhood educator.
+You will need to complete the Exemption from school due to attendance in kindergarten program form.
+This includes verifying with the kindergarten service that a Declaration of Eligibility for a Second Year of Funded Kindergarten has been submitted to the Department.

-This exemption request is to be submitted to the relevant Departmental regional office for consideration, by 1 November in the year prior to your child turning six.
+This exemption request is to be submitted to the Area Executive Director of the relevant Department of Education and Training regional office by 1 November in the year before the child turns six.

 For more information, see: